 - Advanced debriefing techniques

-- Combining different types of simulation modalities – in situ simulation and escape rooms
+- Combining different types of simulation modalities – in situ simulation and gaming

 - Incorporating interprofessional education into simulation